 The CRS has commonality with some EU directives and conventions, yet draws most heavily on the US’s Foreign Account Tax Compliance Act (FATCA) in a broader, more global sense.
 The standard consists of three components:

 - The CRS, which contains the reporting and due diligence rules;

 - The Model Competent Authority Agreement (Model CAA), which contains the detailed rules on the exchange of information, and;

 - The OECD Commentaries, which provides additional guidance on local implementation of the CAA and CRS.
-97 countries have so far signaled their intention to adopt the legislation with 58 of these formally committing to be early adopters in January 2016.

 The document containing the global standard for automatic exchange of financial account information sets out in Part I the introduction to the standard and in Part II the text of the Model Competent Authority Agreement (CAA) and the Common Reporting and Due Diligence Standard (CRS).

 If you have yet to comply with the applicable specifics, MAP S.Platis, as a market leader in the field of CIFs’ compliance support and consulting, can assist you in assessing your group or company’s status and updating your company’s due diligence procedures.
-Additionally, MAP S.Platis, via its affiliated regulatory reporting technology provider, MAP FinTech, can offer Financial Institutions a fully automated service called “MAP-CRS” that helps Financial Institutions file their annual reports automatically.
+Additionally, MAP S.Platis, via its affiliated regulatory reporting technology provider, MAP FinTech, can offer Financial Institutions a fully automated service called “CRS Reporting” that helps Financial Institutions file their annual reports automatically.

 Our multidisciplinary team can provide comprehensive and holistic solutions tailored to each client’s individual needs for a smooth CRS implementation.
 These include: